raz0red/js7800/README.md

 ##### Gamepad:

 JS7800 supports the use of up to two gamepads for joystick-based games.
-Gamepad support testing so far has been extermely limited (Chrome and Edge on Windows with Switch, Xbox 360, PS3, and PS4 controllers).
+Gamepad testing  has been extremely limited (Chrome and Edge on Windows with Switch, Xbox 360, PS3, and PS4 controllers).

      Controller 1: